Song of the virgins

 The big question in Revelation 7 is this: “Who are the 144,000 John vaguely describes as people ‘from all 12 tribes of Israel’ (7:4)?”
 What complicates the mystery is that for many early Christians, the definition of ‘Israel’ had changed.
 It didn’t mean Jews only.
 It meant everyone devoted to God, whether they’re Jewish or not.

 Just for fun, let’s say 14:1-5 is just a metaphor.
 Everything is symbolic.
 There are no 144,000 people.
 They don’t have anything written on their foreheads.
 Paul Simon doesn’t write a new version of Loves Me Like a Rock for the heavenly choir.
 If these verses are a metaphor, what are they metaphoring?
-I know, I made it up.
+(I know, I made up the word “metaphoring.”)

 We can only guess what the “new song” (14:3) was that the choir of 144,000 sang.
 And we can only guess why they alone were able to learn the song.
 So, we should probably guess.
 What’s your guess?